msg-labs/ts-seed/README.md

 ## Usage

 ```

-  Usage: ts-seed [options] [command]
+  Usage: ts-seed [options] [name]

-  Commands:

-    new [name]  Generate a new project using the specified name
+  Generate a new project using the specified name

   Options:

     -h, --help     output usage information
     -V, --version  output the version number
 ```

 ## The structure